shahrukh-s/docker-api/README.md

 ```

 ##Step4:
-For Accessing default page use below URL:
+For Accessing default page use below URL in CLI OR Chrome:

 ```shell
 Curl localhost:8000